 Dr. Ben Abo is an emergency medicine & EMS physician, paramedic, and clinical assistant professor of emergency medicine at the University of Florida.
 He is the medical director for the elite Venom One & Venom Two response teams of Miami-Dade Fire Rescue and Lake County Fire Rescue, and has extensive experience treating and consulting on snakebites around the country as well as internationally.
 In addition to being a renowned public speaker, Ben has authored numerous book chapters and recently published the first Wilderness EMS textbook.
 He is a Fellow in the Academy of Wilderness Medicine and took time off between medical school and residency to start a non-profit in Africa aimed at decreasing maternal and neonatal mortality and trauma.

 Nick Brandehoff, MD

 ASF Medical Director

 Dr. Nicklaus Brandehoff is an emergency medicine physician, medical toxicologist, and wilderness medicine enthusiast.
 He is an assistant clinical professor of the department of emergency medicine and division of toxicology at the University of California San Francisco-Fresno program.
 He completed medical school at UCSF and an Emergency Medicine residency at UCSF-Fresno.
 He then completed a Toxicology Fellowship at the Rocky Mountain Poison and Drug Center where he was fortunate enough to learn from some of the world’s experts in snakebite management and venom research.
 He has authored several chapters and academic papers on envenomations.
-In his spare time, he loves traveling, training his Dutch Shepherd, and is excited to become a father in January 2019.
+In his spare time, he loves traveling, training his Dutch Shepherd, and dressing his newborn son in ASF onesies.

 Eric Gren, PhD